Abdel00zz/MathifyV1/README.md

 ### Prerequisites

 - A modern web browser (Chrome, Firefox, Safari, Edge).
 - A **Google Gemini API Key**.
-You can obtain one from [Google AI Studio](https://makersuite.google.com/app/apikey).

 ### Configuration

-The application requires a Google Gemini API key to function.
-This key must be provided as an environment variable.
+The application requires a Google Gemini API key to use AI-powered features like image analysis.

-1. This application is designed to be run in an environment where the `API_KEY` is securely managed.
-For local development, create a `.env` file in the root of your project.
-2. Add your Gemini API Key to the `.env` file like this:
-    ```
-    API_KEY=YOUR_GEMINI_API_KEY
-    ```
-    Replace `YOUR_GEMINI_API_KEY` with your actual key.
-The application is configured to automatically use this variable.
+1. Obtain an API key from [Google AI Studio](https://makersuite.google.com/app/apikey).
+2. Open the application and click on the **Settings** icon (cog wheel) in the header.
+3. In the Settings modal, paste your API key into the "Google Gemini API Key" field.
+4. Click "Verify" to ensure the key is working correctly.
+5. Click "Save Settings".
+The key will be securely stored in your browser's local storage for future sessions.

 ### Running the Application